-Have you seen all those commercials trumpeting Le Vian’s “unique chocolate diamonds”?
+Have you seen all those ads for Le Vian’s “unique chocolate diamonds”?

-The only problem is that brown diamonds are the most common and least valued for jewelry.
-(The most valuable are white and blue.)
-So, for centuries, brown diamonds were used only for industrial purposes.
-Then the Le Vian family decided on a creative marketing strategy.
-Instead of calling them ubiquitous and virtually useless brown chunks of compressed coal, they hyped them as “Chocolate Diamonds.”
-Everyone loves chocolate!
-And Le Vian family has been making a whole mine of money selling them!
+The only problem is that brown diamonds are a) the most common and cheapest diamonds, plus b) they look like shiny poo!
+But those clever Le Vians decided instead of calling them ubiquitous and virtually useless brown chunks of compressed dinosaur doo-doo, they hyped them as magical chocolate diamonds—and everyone loves chocolate!
+And so, the Le Vian family has been making a whole butt load of money from shiny poo ever since!

 Or maybe you have seen the ads for Snyders of Hanover’s “Flavored Pretzel Pieces.”
 The TV ad claims that they contain so much “intense flavor” that no one can eat a whole pretzel.
 Another genius marketing plan!
 They’re selling off the broken pieces from the pretzel line.

 Kellogg’s did the same thing with “Corn Flake Crumbs.”
 I worked at the cereal company four summers while I was in college.
 One night, I worked the corn flakes line.
 (There is nothing better than hot, crisp corn flakes right from the oven.)
 But what do you do with all the broken flakes?
 You install a giant vacuum over the line with the suction carefully calculated to suck up crumbs and dust, but not the whole flakes.
 Voila!
 Corn Flake Crumbs!

 What once were considered rejects, scraps, damaged goods fit only for the dumpster, are now proudly marketed as something truly wonderful.
 (You know where this is going, don’t you?)

 What in your life is a brown diamond?
 A broken pretzel?
 A Corn flake crumb?